saint11/DeadWeight/source/bestiary.md

 <monster id="hobgoblin">

 <monster id="sack_man">
+A big goblin with a sack on his back and a big pole with hook.
+The sack contains meat for the matriarch and sometimes living captured people or animals.

 <monster id="bugbear">

-*A feral gremlin that ate human flesh, oversized and always hungry.
-A bugbears are so unstable that event the goblins don't like to have them around.*
+A feral gremlin that ate human flesh, oversized and always hungry.
+A bugbears are so unstable that event the goblins don't like to have them around.

 <monster id="goblin_matriarch">

-*A very old goblin shaman that has a special fungus growing on her back.
-Goblins will immobilize their victims and for weeks will force them to breath the spores and eat the fungus, turning them into **goblins** and **gremlins**.*
+A very old goblin shaman that has a special fungus growing on her back.
+Goblins will immobilize their victims and for weeks will force them to breath the spores and eat the fungus, turning them into **goblins** and **gremlins**.
+Goblins never mourn or feel sad about the death of other goblins, **except** for the death of a matriarch.

+No one knows how a goblin matriarch is made.

 <pagebreak>